 - Attending the Commitment Mass, held at 10:00 on a Sunday, after which students will receive their preparation workbooks and the formation of preparation groups will be discussed.

-- The child and a parent attend 4 group preparation sessions, held weekly and each of an hour in length.
+- The child and a parent attend group preparation sessions, held weekly and each of approx one hour in length.